César Muñoz Arconada: Exile and later life

 Upon the defeat of the Second Spanish Republic in 1939, he went into exile in Moscow.
 There he became an enthusiastic promoter of Spanish literature, mainly of the Spanish Golden Age, as with Cervantes' La gitanilla, which he adapted and succeeded in the Gypsy Theater of Moscow.
 He was director of the Spanish-language edition of the Soviet Literary magazine and was connected to the Publishing Progress of Foreign Languages.
 He wrote a minor play Manuela Sánchez (se puso en escena en algún teatro y fue transmitida en fragmentos por Radio Moscú).
 The Great Soviet Encyclopedia noted that he was influenced by Russian writers such as Maxim Gorky, Konstantin Fedin and others.
 He translated into Spanish, with Fyodor Keljin, the work Talk about the soldier Igor and a series of poems by Alexander Pushkin, Mikhail Lermontov and Nikolai Nekrasov.
 He also wrote two collections of short stories, namely España es invencible (1941) and Cuentos de Madrid (1942), some plays and the extended praise poem Dolores (1945).

-He married a young exile María Cánovas, from the Balearic Islands, bilingual and inclined to poetry, which made her a very suitable collaborator for Arconada.
+He married a exile María Cánovas Zamorano (1915–1987), from Cartagena raised in the Balearic Islands, bilingual and inclined to poetry, which made her a very suitable collaborator for Arconada.
+She was, exwife the military officer Marcelino Usatorre, and mother of Juan Usatorre.